antronerds/r2-tutorials/original/R2Tutorials.md

-It could be that for a given dataset there is no annotation to apply the analysys tools R2 is offering or your’re lacking a starting point to further investigated a dataset.
+It could be that for a given dataset there is no annotation to apply the analysys tools R2 is offering or yourï¿½re lacking a starting point to further investigated a dataset.
 A good starting point could be to do is to do a simple hierarchicl clustering

-1. In chapter ‘ Error: Reference source not found’ is explained how to generate genesets describing the difference between tracks (groups) from an annotated dataset.
+1. In chapter ï¿½ Error: Reference source not foundï¿½ is explained how to generate genesets describing the difference between tracks (groups) from an annotated dataset.
 Researchers often want to investigate the presence of subgroups without using annotation information in their